-Weimar Institute diplomas and transcripts (official or unofficial) may not be released until the student's account is paid in full.
+Weimar Institute diplomas, certificates, and transcripts (official or unofficial) may not be released until the student's account is paid in full.
+Contact the Registrar's office for charges on diplomas and certificate duplicates.

 Transcript requests will be charged a fee of \$10 per transcript to be sent by domestic postal mail.
 The fee is \$15 per transcript for international requests.
 Additional expenses for special services (express mail, FedEx, etc.) must be paid for by the student at the time of the request and are in addition to the base charge.
-A minimum of two business days is required for processing.
-For current charges and expedited fees contact the Registrar's Office.
+Regular processing time is 3-5 business days.
+For 24-hour processing, an extra \$10 fee applies.
+For current charges and expedited fees, contact the Registrar's Office or email at registrar@weimar.edu visit http:// weimar.edu/alumni/how-to-request-transcripts/